David-M-Collins/-VA-Boston-Healthcare-System/README.md

   I analyzed my model using MSE and R2 values for training and test data to identify the features I chose and to test my data cleaning and analysis.
 There are clear signs for improvment in both and given more time I would have scrubbed through the data more throughly, engineered features better reflecting the data, and created a more true model.
+I would have also incorporated the geneomics.csv into more of my analysis and identify relationships with the other variables and features.

 With more data, I would be able to better utilize the other features that I had to discard, and with the help of a subject matter expert, I would have been able to better select which features I should focus